Kader Khan's Last Rites Performed In Canada; Here Are The Pictures From The Funeral!

 - Make your #TravelGoals Happen With The Long Weekend Calendar Of 2019!

-One of Bollywood's most iconic personality Kader Khan breathed his last in Canada on 31st December, 2018 at the age of 81.
-Reportedly, the actor-writer was suffering from progressive supranuclear palsy Kader passed away after prolonged illness on the last day of 2018.
+Veteran actor Kader Khan breathed his last in Canada on 31st December, 2018 at the age of 81.
+Reportedly, the actor-writer was suffering from progressive supranuclear palsy.
+Kader passed away after prolonged illness on the last day of 2018.

 While we are yet to get over this huge loss, here are the first pictures from Kader Khan's funeral.
 His son Sarfaraz had earlier said, "The last rites will be performed here in Canada as we have our entire family here."